TeachingKidsProgramming/TeachingKidsProgramming.Java/tkp-lesson-plans/course04.md

 _"How would you change the shaper of a flower petal?"_
 ***
-##Part 7 – Recipe: KnottedRing.java
+## Part 6 – Recipe: KnottedRing.java

 This is a review recipe - there is a reinforcement of a 'deliberate' error (or exception) that the students saw in an earlier recipe (Spiral).
 This 'error' is when the students try to 'get the next color' from the ColorWheel before they have added any colors to the wheel.